microsoft/CSS-SystemCenter-ServiceManager/docs/Trace-SM/index.md

 ```
 <br />

-- ### To stop all SCSM traces and start formatting
+- ### To stop all SCSM traces and then start formatting
 ```
 .\Trace-SM.ps1 StopAndFormat
 ```